 Up to 12, with individual help from 2 course leaders.

 £144.00, including lunch and VAT.

 How do I book?

-Call the office during opening hours and make a payment by card or post a cheque.
-You can also make a provisional booking by email but your place will only be confirmed once payment has been received.
+Call the office during opening hours and make a payment by card.
+You can also make an enquiry online by selecting ‘ADD TO QUOTE’ and pay into our trading account by bank transfer.
+Your place will only be confirmed once payment has been received.

 What dates are available?

 So you can enjoy the wonderful Devon countryside and coast and make a break of it.